 The Volusia County Crime Center is a high-tech hub of crime analysts and detectives working together with local police departments to mine for intelligence, solve cases and provide real-time information to law enforcement officers on the ground.
-The Crime Center, also known as “VC3,” is an ever-evolving component of the VCSO’s fast-moving approach to fighting crime.
+The Crime Center, also known as “VC3,” is an ever-evolving component of VSO’s fast-moving approach to fighting crime.

 Crime prevention and youth education are a major focus of the Sheriff's Office's efforts to deter criminal acts.
 Current programs range from School Resource Deputies and a volunteer Citizen Observer Program to School Crossing Guards and a Police Athletic League serving West Volusia.

 The Sheriff's Office's Support Services Division is responsible for communications, evidence, fleet management, information systems, training and court services.
 Those court services encompass a variety of responsibilities, including courtroom security, extraditions, prisoner transport and the service of all subpoenas, writs and other official court papers throughout Volusia County.
-The Sheriff's Office also is responsible for operating the Emergency 911 system for Volusia County and additionally provides all police, fire and emergency medical dispatching services to the County and its 16 municipalities.
+The Sheriff's Office also is responsible for operating the Emergency 911 system for Volusia County and additionally provides all police, fire and emergency medical dispatching services to the entire county and its 16 municipalities.

 In addition to these programs and services, the Sheriff's Office has joined forces with local citizens, civic groups, other law enforcement agencies and business and education leaders to furnish a variety of community-based, partnership programs that provide an additional level of public safety by sharing and combining crime-fighting resources.
 These partnership programs include a countywide Crime Stoppers program, Neighborhood Watch and multi-agency drug task forces.
 Tapping in to the business community and assisting in crime prevention is Operation BOLO, or Business On the Look Out.
 Employees in participating businesses have been trained to assist deputies in spotting and deterring crime in the neighborhoods they service.

 The Sheriff's Office also continues to tap into the expertise and background of our many citizen volunteers, utilizing local residents throughout the agency in unpaid positions ranging from receptionists, clerks and mail couriers to chaplains, victim advocates and citizen observers on neighborhood patrols.
-The Volusia County Sheriff's Office's commitment to high performance standards and efficient, effective delivery of law enforcement services was recognized in 1991, when we became the 189th agency to be internationally accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc., or CALEA.
+The Volusia Sheriff's Office's commitment to high performance standards and efficient, effective delivery of law enforcement services was recognized in 1991, when we became the 189th agency to be internationally accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc., or CALEA.